make-it-app/laravel-currency-extractor/README.md

 **Please observe the config-file first!**

 If You plan to work with:<br>
-- Observers `php artisan vendor:publish --provider="MakeIT\LaravelCurrencyExtractor\CurrencyExtractorServiceProvider" --tag="observers"`
+- Observers `php artisan vendor:publish --provider="MakeIT\LaravelCurrencyExtractor\CurrencyExtractorServiceProvider" --tag="observers"` You are free to mod this file after publishing!
-- Policies `php artisan vendor:publish --provider="MakeIT\LaravelCurrencyExtractor\CurrencyExtractorServiceProvider" --tag="policies"`
+- Policies `php artisan vendor:publish --provider="MakeIT\LaravelCurrencyExtractor\CurrencyExtractorServiceProvider" --tag="policies"` You are free to mod this file after publishing!
+- Nova `php artisan vendor:publish --provider="MakeIT\LaravelCurrencyExtractor\CurrencyExtractorServiceProvider" --tag="nova"` Attention, tested only on Nova 4!
+You are free to mod this file after publishing!

 # Usage